 Crete is the largest island in Greece, with an incredible family-friendly vibe.
 We stayed in the resort of Gouves.
 There’s plenty to choose from in the resort, including several beaches, plenty of tavernas and souvenir shops and even an aquarium.

 From Gouves, you can go on day trips to nearby places such as Hersonnisos (a larger resort – great for shopping and boat trips), Heraklion (the biggest city in Crete with a great Saturday market) and Knossos Palace (one of the most famous historical sites in Greece).
+There are also many picturesque villages waiting to be explored!

 How to Get to Crete

-Crete has the luxury of having 3 airports, 2 of which (Chania and Heraklion) fly to destinations throughout Europe.
+Crete has the luxury of having three airports, 2 of which (Chania and Heraklion) fly to destinations throughout Europe.
 The main port in Crete is located in Heraklion, with ferries to destinations throughout Greece.
 There is a high-speed service to Santorini (2.5 hours) and Athens (8 hours), Where to Stay in Crete.

 Where to Stay in Crete